hadialqattan/relies-on/README.md

 ## How could aliens use this action? 👽

-Here's a simple example to get started (assume we have another workflow called `CI`):
+Here's a simple example to get started (assuming we have another workflow called `CI`):

 ```yml
 # This is a CD system.
 It should publish a new release